Non-Invasive-Bioelectronics-Lab/eeg_data_from_doi.org-10.1016-j.isci.2022.103945/README.md

 Each one has repeat readings present, either 3 or 4.

 Each recording is stored twice.
 One is the raw recording from the camNtech device, the other (with extension _notch) has the camNtech built in 50 Hz notching filtering applied.

+There is also a Python file main.py to plot all of these records and (approximately) align them in time.
+Note this is a new file generated now.